Vancouver, British Columbia Climate & Temperature

 - On average there are 1835 hours of sunshine per year.
 Visit the sunshine and daylight section to check monthly details including how high in the sky the sun reaches each month.

-- If you were to burrow down through the Earth from Vancouver, British Columbia you would come out nearest to the climate station at Port-Aux-Francais, kerguelen islands, French Southern Lands where you would find a Tundra climate (Boreal rain forest biome).
+- Were you to burrow down through the centre of the Earth from Vancouver, British Columbia you would pop up nearest to the climate station at Port-Aux-Francais, kerguelen islands, French Southern Lands where you would find a Tundra climate (Boreal rain forest biome).

 Vancouver, British Columbia Climate Comparisons